|

 Because of the problems of storage and transport of Hydrogen gas, around 95% of the Hydrogen that is currently produced, is USED right at that same location!
 Most of the remaining 5% is compressed or liquified down to near absolute zero, for transport to use at other locations.
 Much of the glowing reports that keep getting into the news are SPECULATIONS regarding future hopes, rather than any actual reality!

 As with nearly all other subjects on the Internet, there are plenty of web-sites that present information which might APPEAR to be extremely attractive!
 One even claims to provide a GALLON of compressed hydrogen for less than a gallon of gasoline costs!
 Quite amusing.
-I wonder what their price is for "a gallon of dynamite" or "a gallon of Uranium"!
+I wonder what their price is for "a gallon of dynamite" or "a gallon of Uranium" or "a gallon of potatoes"!
 But they are counting on the public to not be able to know that a GALLON of a COMPRESSED GAS is a meaningless concept!
 And they seem to also overlook the FACT that it requires a K-tank weighing close to 100 pounds to provide the necessary strength to contain even ONE POUND of Hydrogen gas compressed to 200 atmospheres (3,000 PSI)!
 A GALLON indeed!
 Such statements are only made by people who are ignorant of the actual scientific facts!
+And they are meant with the intention of totally deceiving the public.
 The sad thing is that there are a LOT of people who will read their stuff and believe that they actually know what they are talking about, and will give them money so that they could "improve" their products!
 It is too bad that the word SCAM cannot automatically appear in such web-sites!

 Peak Power Rating vs. Average Power Rating You may drive a car which was advertised as having a 495 horsepower engine, and that may have even affected whether you bought that specific car.
 That engine rating can be called a PEAK POWER RATING, being the greatest amount of power that it is capable of producing.
 When creating that enormous amount of power, it is realistic to expect to get around one or two MPG gas mileage.
 But for AVERAGE driving on an Interstate Highway, your engine only produces around 40 horsepower, during which you may get 25 miles per gallon gas mileage.
 This AVERAGE situation is a far more accurate description of what YOU CAN ACTUALLY EXPECT, such as regarding gas mileage.
 Both situations are true, but they are extremely different.
 One is a situation which sounds very impressive, but which you will likely NEVER actually experience, except possibly rarely for a second or two at a stoplight!
 The other is a situation which you may experience every day of driving!
 IF you were only given ONE of the numbers, which would you consider more important to know?
 Whenever electricity ratings are given for alternative energy devices, they seem to always be PEAK POWER RATINGS, meaning the greatest amount of electricity or power which can be created.
 That is entirely different than ratings for AVERAGE USAGE CONDITIONS, which would be realistic numbers of amounts of electricity or power which might NORMALLY be expected to be provided.
 The discussion and calculations included here will indicate that OFTEN the realistically expectable amounts of electricity or power is only around ONE-TENTH that of the PEAK POWER RATINGS.
 But no one bothers to mention this important fact!
 So advertising makes claims of spectacular performance numbers for photovoltaic solar-electric panels, and for solar roof panels, and for electric vehicles, and for Hybrid vehicles, and for windmill-electricity-generation, and even for FUTURE giant windmills and hydrogen as a fuel.
 They invariably state PEAK POWER RATINGS, like that 495 horsepower engine in the car, numbers that may be technically true but are extremely misleading. |